mozilla/ichnaea/docs/deploy.rst

 Code
 ====

-Run the following commands to install the software:
+Run the following command to get the code:

 .. code-block:: bash

    git clone https://github.com/mozilla/ichnaea
    cd ichnaea

+In order to run the code you need to have Python 2.6 or 2.7 installed on your system.
+The default Makefile also assumes a `virtualenv-2.6` command is globally available.
+If this isn't true for your system, please create a virtualenv manually inside the ichnaea folder before continuing (``/path/to/virtualenv .``).

 Specify the database connection string and run make: